MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/sql-server-2012-setup-issues.md

   To resolve this issue in a clustered environment, uninstall the incomplete SQL Server 2012 instances, enable the .NET Framework 3.5, and then reinstall SQL Server 2012.

   > [!NOTE]
-  > In a clustered environment, you cannot add the features that were skipped by running SQL Server 2012 Setup again.
+  > In a clustered environment, you can't add the features that were skipped by running SQL Server 2012 Setup again.

   To resolve this issue on a stand-alone server, enable the .NET Framework 3.5, and then run SQL Server Setup again.

 - **Issue 2 - Users incorrectly are prompted to download and install the .NET Framework 3.5**

  Symptoms

   Users incorrectly may be prompted to download and install the .NET Framework 3.5 when they try to install CU1 or CU2.
-This issue can occur even though the installed components do not depend on the .NET Framework 3.5.
+This issue can occur even though the installed components don't depend on the .NET Framework 3.5.

   In this situation, users may receive an error message that resembles the following.